fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

               DELETE     /session/:id(.:format)        sessions#destroy
 ```

-While a Session can have id's, we are not making use of them.
+While a Session can have ids, we are not making use of them.
 The implication here is that a Session is something that will not be saved to the database, and therefore does not need an id.

 ## 3. Create A Sign-In View